 Top Islamorada Attractions: 8 Ways to Play in the Florida Keys

 Located south of Key Largo in the Florida Keys sits an island village known as Islamorada.
-But don’t let its location fool you.
 The area provides a paradise away from the hustle-and-bustle of larger cities and offers tons to do.
 With local brews, outdoor recreation and shopping, it’s hard to resist these top Islamorada attractions.
 Check out the top places to go.

 Top Islamorada Attractions Vacationers Love in the Keys